k-xvin/portfolio-11ty/src/about.md

 * This site was generated with [11ty](https://www.11ty.dev/) and is hosted on Cloudflare Pages.
 [Source code](https://github.com/k-xvin/portfolio-11ty).

 ---
+# December 2023
+* I've been enjoying work.
+* I have a couple of projects brewing in my mind.
+We'll see if I'll get to them...

 # August 2023
 * Started working full time!